ajdruff/moonbot/README.md

 # Moonbot

-Moonbot is a simple dollar cost averaging trading bot.
+Moonbot is a simple dollar cost averaging trading bot that places a single limit order at the last 24 hour low.

+It doesn't do shorts, or anything fancy. yet.

 It currently supports purchasing Bitcoin on Coinbase.

+Use at your own risk!

 ## Setup